-Many residents are able to safely shelter at home in the event of a hurricane or other emergency.
-However, some residents are required to evacuate their homes.
-This can be especially difficult for residents who are disabled, have special medical needs, or are otherwise vulnerable during an emergency.
-To the extent possible, shelters provide residents basic protection from the storm and the necessary assistance to help them get through the emergency.
+Many residents can safely shelter at home in the event of a hurricane or other emergency; others are required to evacuate.
+Evacuation can be especially difficult for residents who are disabled, have special medical needs, or are otherwise vulnerable during an emergency.
+Shelters provide residents basic protection from a storm and assistance as necessary to help them get through the emergency.
 Residents who must evacuate their home have several options to consider:

 This is your first, best choice and where you will be most comfortable.